Buta Kola

-Būta Kōlā, also referred to as daiva kōlā or nēmā, is a ritual dance performance prevalent among the Hindus of Tulu Nadu and parts of Kasargod in northern Kerala, India.
-The dance is highly stylized and performed as part of 'Bhootaradhana' or worship of the local deities worshipped by the Tulu speaking population.
+Būta Kōlā (God's effigy) (Tulu: Bhūta Kōla), also referred to as Bhūta Kolam, Daiva Kōlā or Daiva Nēmā, is a Hindu folk dance performance practised, believed and protected by the Tuluvas of Tulu Nadu and parts of Malenadu of Karnataka and Kasargod in northern Kerala, India.
+The dance is highly stylised and performed as part of "Bhootaradhane" or "Bhootharadhanam" or worship of the local deities of the Tulu-speaking population in South India.
 It has influenced Yakshagana folk theatre.
-Būta kōlā is closely related to Theyyam of neighbouring Malayalam-speaking populations.
+Būta kōlā is closely related to Theyyam of North Malabar region and some parts of Karnataka.
+Theyyam is an evolved form of Būta Kōla.